HMO stands for House in Multiple Occupation. This is where a house is split into separate secured rooms that are let our separately.

 - Unlike HMOs, the licensing authority does not have to consider suitability for letting or amenity standards when granting a selective licence.
 However, the licence holder must still be a fit and proper person.

 A designation can last for five years and it can be renewed.

 New HMO rules from October 2018

-The new HMO rules will come into effect across England on the 1st of October, 2018.
-The main change is the definition of an HMO under the Housing Act 2004.
-When it comes into effect later in the year, the new definition of an HMO for licensing purposes will be: ‘any property occupied by five or more people, forming two or more separate households’.
+The new House in Multiple Occupation rules came into effect across England on the 1st of October, 2018.
+The main change was the definition of an HMO under the Housing Act 2004.
+The new definition of an HMO for licensing purposes is: ‘any property occupied by five or more people, forming two or more separate households’.

-If you already have a license for your HMO under the current “Licensing of Houses in Multiple Occupation (Prescribed Descriptions) (England) Order 2006” definition, then your license will continue to be valid until the license expiration date (usually 5 years from the date of issue).
-After the expiration, you will need to apply for a new license as usual.
+If you already have a licence for your HMO under the current “Licensing of Houses in Multiple Occupation (Prescribed Descriptions) (England) Order 2006” definition, then your licence will continue to be valid until the licence expiration date (usually 5 years from the date of issue).
+After the expiration, you will need to apply for a new licence as usual.

-HMOs affected that are currently licensed under an Additional Licensing scheme will be pass-ported to the mandatory scheme.
-You will also need to ensure you comply with your local council HMO licensing standards, which may involve making changes to your property to comply with minimum room sizes, amenity standards (kitchen facilities, number of bathrooms etc).
+HMOs that were currently licensed under an Additional Licensing scheme were migrated to the mandatory scheme.
+You will need to ensure you comply with your local council HMO licensing standards, which may involve making changes to your property to comply with minimum room sizes, amenity standards (kitchen facilities, number of bathrooms etc).